Medical expert of the article

 3 |

-The proposed system, based on changes in serum creatinine concentration and / or the rate of hourly diuresis, is similar in many respects to the RIFLE system, but still has a number of differences.
+The proposed system, based on changes in serum creatinine concentration and/or hourly urine output rate, is similar in many ways to the RIFLE system, but still has a number of differences.

-In particular, the classes L and E in the RIFLE system are not used in this classification and are considered as outcomes of acute renal damage.
-At the same time, the R category in the RIFLE system is equivalent to the first stage of the AKH in the AKIN system, and the RIFLE I and F classes correspond to the second and third stages in the AKIN classification.
+In particular, RIFLE classes L and E are not used in this classification and are considered as outcomes of acute kidney injury.
+At the same time, category R in the RIFLE system is equivalent to the first stage of AKI in the AKIN system, and RIFLE classes I and F correspond to the second and third stages according to the AKIN classification.